-Foundation Wall Repair Contractors in Georgia
+Foundation Wall Repair Contractors in Atlanta, Georgia

 Looking for a hero to save your cracking, bowing foundation walls?
 We at AquaGuard Foundation Solutions are here to help!
 Our in-house, certified foundation professionals have warrantied solutions for every foundation issue, including foundation wall repair.

 Foundation issues will only get worse over time, meaning that the best time to repair and straighten a foundation wall is now.
 We provide free, no-obligation foundation wall straightening quotes throughout our Georgia service area.
 If you live in Atlanta, Marietta, Athens, Rome, or the surrounding areas, call or email us today to schedule an appointment!
 In the meantime, let’s discuss what causes cracked or bowing foundation walls and how they’re repaired.

 How to Spot Foundation Wall Damage: Signs that You Need Foundation Wall Repair

 Horizontal cracks are commonly the first sign of foundation wall failure.
 As your foundation continues to crack under pressure, sections of the wall can start to buckle, bow, and tilt inwards.
 If excessive moisture, extreme weather, expansive soil, or backfill soil is the cause of your foundation’s failure, you’ll be able to tell by the following signs:

 - Horizontal or stair-step cracks in the masonry

 - Diagonal cracks coming from the corners of concrete foundation walls

 Can I Wait to Address these Concerns?